bryanpaget/ZonePresentationNovember2025/content/slides-en.md

 ![bg left:33%](./img/zone-1.png)

-- The Advanced Analytics Workspace (AAW) was the first Zone
+- The Advanced Analytics Workspace was the first Zone
-- The Zone is its Protected B counterpart
+- The Zone is the Protected B counterpart to the AAW
 - Built on the same foundation: **Kubeflow on Kubernetes**

 <blockquote>